OUR ORGANIZATION: Mission | The ELPC Action Fund | Capacity | Track Record |

 • Implement and Improve Policies to Assure Clean Water.
 ELPC has worked extensively to implement and enforce the Clean Water Act’s important anti-degradation requirements.
 These rules, intended to “keep clean water clean,” have been seriously underutilized by states in the Midwest.
 Illinois, Indiana and Iowa now have such rules due to ELPC’s effective advocacy.
 ELPC worked with The Mississippi River Collaborative to evaluate each state’s efforts to reduce non-point source pollution; our report Cultivating Clean Water, collects these evaluations and recommends effective strategies that all states can adopt.

 Sustainable development and thriving eco-businesses are part of our vision that advances global warming solutions and reduces the carbon footprint of communities in the Midwest and Great Plains.
 ELPC is a leader in the Midwest and Great Plains working to:

-• Demonstrating the Feasibility of Green Retrofits for Existing Buildings.
+• Demonstrate the Feasibility of Green Retrofits for Existing Buildings.
 Some of the biggest environmental challenges begin in the buildings where we live and work.
 Green building practices are an important part of the solution.
 ELPC is working to make green building practices the norm.
-ELPC’s new LEED Platinum eco-office puts our values into practice, combining innovative technology and forward-thinking design to create a workspace that protects the environment, is healthier for our staff and makes economic sense.
+ELPC’s LEED Platinum office puts our values into practice, combining innovative technology and forward-thinking design to create a workspace that protects the environment, is healthier for our staff and makes economic sense.